 Launching in autumn 2023, Project Deveron is our second ‘Core River’ programme, acting as the sister project to Project Laxford and introduces another important new monitored river system for Scotland.
-In partnership with the Deveron, Bogie & Isla Rivers Charitable Trust, the 10-year project aims to achieve large-scale restoration of salmon and their wider environment through a work programme of habitat improvement and cutting-edge environmental monitoring.
+In partnership with the Deveron, Bogie & Isla Rivers Charitable Trust and with support from the Marine Directorate, the 10-year project aims to achieve large-scale restoration of salmon and their wider environment through a work programme of habitat improvement and cutting-edge environmental monitoring.
 The focus of the work is on building resilience back into the landscape so salmon can be protected against the impacts of climate change, as well as actively restoring biodiversity to benefit salmon and all other species.

 The River Deveron is one of the most iconic and famous salmon rivers in Scotland, and the rich history of its communities and the settlements along its banks is inexorably linked with salmon.
 In recent years however, the Deveron, like many other rivers across the wild Atlantic salmon’s range, has suffered a considerable decline in its salmon population.

 The Deveron is a highly varied catchment and, as the river flows from source to sea and from uplands to lowlands, it encounters a number of issues including forestry, agriculture, abstraction, barriers to migration and human settlement.
 Its salmon therefore face a number of pressures from a variety of land and water uses and, by using the Deveron as one of our Core Rivers, the lessons learned here can be applied to other catchments with a similar set of issues.